Explore the magnificent Bay Of Fires coastline | Tourism Tasmania Anson Smart

 • Transport by private minibus

-• Limited selection of Tasmanian wine
+• Non-alcoholic beverages and a limited selection of Tasmanian wine

-• National Park passes
+• National Park pass

 • Use of a backpack and Gore-tex jacket for the duration of the walk